Carrieukie/Candy-Network-Bound-Resource/README.md

    * This function takes in four argument parameters which are functions.

   ### query
-   * pass in a function that loads data from your local cache and returns a flow of your specified data type <ResultType>
+   * This is a function that loads data from your local cache and returns a flow of your specified data type <ResultType>
    * This function returns a Flow<ResultType>

   ### fetch